ragibson/Steganography/README.md

     5589889 bytes hidden           in 0.24s
     Output wav written             in 0.03s

-If you attempt to hide too much data, WavSteg will raise a ValueError and print the minimum number of LSBs required to hide your data.
+If you attempt to hide too much data, WavSteg will print the minimum number of LSBs required to hide your data.

 ### Recovering Data
-Recovering data requires the arguments -r, -i, -o, -n, and -b
+Recovering data uses the arguments -r, -i, -o, -n, and -b

 The following command would recover the hidden data from sound_steg.wav and save it as output.txt.
 This requires the size in bytes of the hidden data to